UPDATED: Sep 9, 2020

 While J.D.
 Power’s ratings of this company are dismally low, the number of complaints and their content doesn’t lend itself to major red flags.
 There are a lot of complaints regarding claims and poor customer service, however, so MAPFRE definitely has work to do to improve its overall image.

+Is MAPRE a good insurance company?
 MAPFRE is a huge name internationally, but not as well known in the U.S. Their large market share is the result of having absorbed Commerce Insurance, which is most heavily placed in New England.

 Without auto rates to allow direct comparison, it is difficult to provide an apples to apples comparison between this company and other major insurers in their service area.
 Their life insurance rates are on the high side, so we would anticipate that to be the case with auto as well.